 Strategic planning by corporate leaders forms a long-term strategic vision (long-term focus), followed by the business model canvas to drive operational planning (medium-term focus) which defines short and medium-term projects through prioritizing assumption testing, and the Agile method managing project workflow (short-term focus).

 In our last blog, we made the case that the practice of software development has shifted from scratch, stand alone development to a highly automated process of linking application programming interfaces (APIs).
 Both the need for bottom up system design and the shelf life of a solution is on the decline.
 With off the shelf products covering more end to end solutions, the role of Enterprise Architecture is shifting from technical systems design to organizational engagement and change management.
 The best solution provides zero value if it fails to be embedded into the practices and habits of staff.
 People do not update like software and a team of diverse stakeholders responsible for Enterprise Architecture will have a vastly superior impact on initiating change than a technical genius working in isolation.

 Make It Your Own

-Despite the versatility and popularity of the Agile Methodology, it falls into the same trap as the frameworks for Enterprise Architecture because the practice of successfully implementing the ideas never fully represent a true implementation of the method.
+Despite the versatility and popularity of the Agile Methodology, it falls into the same trap as the frameworks for Enterprise Architecture because the practice of successfully implementing the ideas never fully represents a true implementation of the method.
 Organizations are multi-dimensional ecosystems of complex undefinable interactions that cannot be systematically engineered.
-Successful implementations reference the ideas and principle found in Agile and Enterprise Architecture and through iteration, discover what works for their unique set of environmental variables.
+Successful implementations reference the ideas and principles found in Agile and Enterprise Architecture and through iteration, discover what works for their unique set of environmental variables.
 At MERAK, over the last year we worked on developing an internal playbook to automate and streamline operational tasks.
 What we discovered is that the playbook was not a living document, but a state of mind embedded into the culture of our organization.
 This state of mind has driven an internal practice of collaboration that has organically discovered methods and practices we have used to better ourselves.